bnymnsntrk/JavaPlaneGame/README.md

 # JavaPlaneGame
-This is the first project i have done with JavaGui.
-That's just a simple game, i upload it for CSE Juniors.
+This is the first project I have done with JavaGui.
+It's just a simple game, I uploaded it for CSE Juniors.